DDM-Lab/janus/README.md

 to be deployed, or to be run in a fashion requiring massive resources.

 In particular, it is best not to use Janus as the primary repository of your code.
-The principal, defining version of your software should generally be in the DDMLab GitHub space (https://github.com/DDM-Lab), and be cloned to Janus when you are ready to use it there.
+The principle, defining version of your software should be in the DDMLab GitHub space (https://github.com/DDM-Lab), and be cloned to Janus when you are ready to use it there.
 This both ensures a consistent backup of all versions of your work, and simplifies moving code between your local machine and Janus to simplify development and minimize the workload